iltommi/qdb-documentation/source/administration/operations.rst

 Upgrade
 -------

-We strongly recommend to have your quasardb cluster upgraded by a quasardb consultant.
+We strongly recommend to have your quasardb cluster upgraded by a Bureau 14 consultant.